-- 94. We aim to provide as much funding as possible for learning and teaching through recurrent grants to providers.
+- 97. We aim to provide as much funding as possible for learning and teaching through recurrent grants to providers.
 The remaining OfS grant money consists of: - a.
-Funding for national facilities and regulatory initiatives, which supports facilities such as Jisc, and activity such as the National Student Survey and OfS Challenge Competitions. - b.
-Capital funding, which helps higher education providers invest in their physical infrastructure, so that it remains fit for purpose.
-It provides funding to support investments in teaching facilities.
+Funding for national facilities and regulatory initiatives, which supports facilities such as Jisc, and activity such as the National Student Survey and OfS Challenge Competitions.